 The programme will address the transferability of EU dossiers for USDA submission, which will be beneficial in planning your regulatory strategy.

 This meeting runs back-to-back with A Practical Approach to Veterinary Vaccine Development and Registration in the EU on 10-11 March 2020 and there is a £200/€280 discount off when booked together with this programme.

 To find out more call Customer Services on +44 (0)20 7749 4730 or e-mail email@example.com

-This seminar will be beneficial to all those working with Veterinary Vaccines who require an understanding of the licensing process in the USA and Canada.
+This programme will be key to all those working with veterinary vaccines who require an understanding of the licensing process in the USA and Canada, including: